fortuney/tutorial/README.md

 # tutorial
-This is a exercise file project for learning js with framworks vue.
+This is a exercise files project for learning js with framworks vue.